 TIANSHANNET › News › Xinjiang News

 Finally, the day came!
 It was on Saturday, the 19th of June, 2021.
-We set out for the airport at dawn, since we had an early flight to catch.
+We set out for the airport at dawn, as we had an early flight to catch.
 After a slightly more than four-hour flight, we finally landed in Urumqi, the capital city of Xinjiang!

 Perhaps it was the bright atmosphere; maybe it was psychological; I still do not know the reason, but I was mesmerized, completely caught off guard, and lost in wonderment!
 There is this feeling of belonging that Xinjiang will hold in my heart for a very long time, a sense of returning home.
 An unforgettable feeling.

-I’m convinced that an institute like this, will go a long way in changing our mindsets, shaping the community, and fighting against extremism.
+I’m convinced that an institute like this will go a long way in changing our mindsets, shaping the community, and fighting against extremism.

 Planner: Jie Wenjin